Seminar Series: Dr. Igor V. Bondarev, Friday, 01/26/2018, 11:00 A.M.

 JSNN Seminar Series

-Title: “Understanding the Collective Excitations in Quisi-2D Nanostructures of Metals and Semiconductors.”
+Title: “Understanding The Collective Excitations in Quasi-2D Nanostructures of Metals and Semiconductors.”

 Speaker: Dr. Igor V. Bondarev

 Department of Math and Physics, North Carolina Central University, Durham, NC